-7. Investigation and outcome
+7 Investigation and outcome

 - 7.1 Once you have raised a concern, we will carry out an initial assessment to determine the scope of any investigation.
 We will inform you of the outcome of our assessment.
-You may be required to attend additional meetings in order to provide further information. - 7.2 In some cases we may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of the subject matter.
+You may be required to attend additional meetings in order to provide further information. - 7.2 In some cases, we may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of the subject matter.
+We may in some circumstances, appoint an external person or body to investigate the concern.
 The investigator(s) will collate findings on the matter and may make recommendations for change to enable us to minimise the risk of future wrongdoing.
-This will be sent to the [Head Teacher/Principal and/or Governing Body/Board] for actioning. - 7.3 We will aim to keep you informed of the progress of the investigation, its likely timescale and outcome.
-However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
-You should treat any information about the investigation as confidential. - 7.4 If we conclude that a whistle-blower has made false allegations maliciously, or with a view to personal gain, the whistle-blower may be subject to disciplinary action.
+This will be sent to the Headteacher for actioning. - 7.3 We will aim to keep you informed of the progress of the investigation and its likely timescale.
+However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation, an outcome or any disciplinary action taken as a result.
+You should treat any information about the investigation as confidential. - 7.4 If we conclude that a whistleblower has made false allegations maliciously, the whistleblower will be subject to disciplinary action.

-8. If you are not satisfied
+8 If you are not satisfied